A vaginal itch can be inconvenient and bothersome.

-The skin in the vaginal area is highly sensitive, and exposure to skin irritants can result in itching.
+The vaginal skin is highly sensitive, and exposure to skin irritants can result in itching.

 Vaginal douches, soaps, detergents, laundry powders, and chemicals in lubricants or on condoms can all be culprits of vaginal itching.

 Some patients suffer from chronic skin conditions such as eczema, which can affect the vaginal skin.
-This makes the vaginal skin particularly sensitive to contact allergens such as those listed above.
+This makes the vaginal skin particularly sensitive to the abmovementioned contact allergens.